 Well, with half my brain clogged up, the grandiloquent diction just pours freely into my fingertips, which is something I usually try to avoid, as I know such esoteric words will nettle nineteen out of twenty readers.

 (See, I just did it again.
 "Nettle" when used as a verb and not a noun means to irritate or annoy.
 Use a word like "moil" —hard work and to be in continuous agitation [it is the last half of turmoil after all]— or "pavid"—quaking with fear—more than twice a year and people will complain.
-Maybe only twice per decade is what polite company will forgive but not excuse.
+Maybe only twice per decade is what polite company will forgive but never excuse.
 Note that neither word is long.
 The world needs a new book: Little Big Words Few Know.
 In this book, no big word could be longer than four letters long.)

 What about that twentieth reader?
 These words will tickle him and he is just the sort of reader who is more likely to offer to buy me a drink when we meet at an audio event.
 A utilitarianism nightmare.